Peptide therapy cost and price transparency

 Evaluation should come before medication

-For prescription peptide therapy, the price should reflect more than a vial.
-A legitimate process includes intake, clinician review, a prescription decision when appropriate, pharmacy dispensing, instructions, and follow-up access.
+For prescription peptide therapy, the safer price comparison starts with clinical review.
+The cost should reflect intake, medical history and medication review, a prescription decision when appropriate, pharmacy dispensing, instructions, refill support, and follow-up access—not only a vial, capsule, spray, or cream.

-• Avoid websites that sell research-grade products for human use.
+• Avoid websites that sell no-prescription or research-grade products for human use, especially when they include dosing charts or guaranteed outcomes.

 Medication variables